Les noces de Chounette

 - Las bodas de Helena (Tango)

-Later that year I was asked to write an easy arrangement of the Tango from Les noces de Chounette for flute, violin and piano, to be played at an audition by musical students.
-The original version was a bit short, so I added a more expressive middle section, resulting in a completely new piece.
+Later that year I was asked to write an arrangement of the Tango from Les noces de Chounette for flute, violin and piano, to be played at an audition by musical students.
+The original piece was a bit short, so I added a more expressive middle section, resulting in a completely new piece.

 Having extended both the Hungarian Dance and the Tango, I decided to include the additional material in a revision of the piano version, also enhancing the Nocturne.
 I recorded and published this in 2014 just before our 34th anniversary!